frizzleb/tootsie/README.md

 Running
 -------

-Create a configuration, eg. `tootsie.conf`:
+Create a YAML configuration file.
+Call it something like `tootsie.conf`:

     ---
       queue: